-25 101.
-The Director to report annually to the Standing Committee
+104. The Director to report annually to the Standing

-Before 31 August each year, the Director is to make a report to the Standing Committee as to the action taken under this Ordinance during the period of 12 months ending on the preceding 30 June.
+Before 31 August each year, the Director is to make a report to the Standing Committee as to the action taken under this Ordinance during the period of 12 months ending on the preceding 30 June and provide a copy of the report to the Safe Ministry Board.